 Yes, active alumni can still print from the computers in the library.
-Each active alumni will have an annual printing allottment of 1250 points, about 250 pages.
+Each active alumni will have an annual printing allottment of 1,250 points applied every July 1st, which is about 250 pages.

 What if there's a paper jam or my printout is streaked/creased/in bad shape and I have to reprint?
 Can I get those pages back?